 Kids grab, pull and push on anything and everything around them.
-You need sturdy, reliable furniture around you, and minimize opportunity for climbing.
-Get rid of anything that is wobbly or unstable and replace with baby friendly options.
+You need sturdy, reliable furniture around you, and minimize the opportunity for climbing.
+Get rid of anything that is wobbly or unstable and replace it with baby-friendly options.

 Anchor furniture to the wall.